Little League was created in 1938. There are two major “misconceptions” about Little League:

 - Little League isn’t as competitive as other youth baseball leagues.

-The GLL BODs has addressed both misconceptions below and is happy to discuss these topics with anyone interested.
+The GLL BODs has addressed both misconceptions below, and Board members are willing to discuss these topics with anyone interested.

 Misconception #1: Little League doesn’t play “real” baseball.